free5gc/free5gc.github.io/docs/guide/quick-setup.md

 - **Tools**: The `git` command must be installed on your system.

 > [!Warning]
-> **CPU AVX Support:** If your CPU does not support the AUX instruction set, the automated MongoDB installation will fail.
+> **CPU AVX Support:** If your CPU does not support the AVX instruction set, the automated MongoDB installation will fail.
 In this case, please follow the [Manual Installation Guide](./3-install-free5gc.md) to install a compatible MongoDB version manually.

 ---